Kaaz/DiscordBot/readme.md

 An attempt to help out

-Accessible though: help, ?, halp, helpme, h, commands
+Accessible through: help, ?, halp, helpme, h, commands

 Usable in public and private channels